6th Marine Infantry Parachute Regiment: Indochina

-The Colonial Parachute Battalions trace their origins to the 1st Colonial Parachute Commando Demi-Brigade implanted in Brittany, being heir to the paratroopers of Free France, the SAS Demi-Brigade and the groupment of parachute choc battalions.
+The Colonial Parachute Battalions trace their origins to the 1st Colonial Parachute Commando Demi-Brigade in Brittan.
+The demi-brigade was heir to the paratroopers of Free France, the SAS Demi-Brigade and the group of shock ("choc") parachute battalions.

-The 6e BCCP made way to Indochina on July 28.
+The 6e BCCP travelled to Indochina on July 28.
 The battalion fought valiantly on various sectors of the battle front and on March 30, 1951, the battalion resisted an enemy force four times larger for an entire night.
 Following a five hours of hand-to-hand combat, the battalion endured the loss of 51 men and 97 wounded.

-The battalion was accordingly dissolved on August 20, 1951 during the embarking for France.
+The battalion was accordingly dissolved on August 20, 1951 during embarkation for France.

-Recreated on July 5, 1952, the battalion illustrated capability at Tu Lê, in October 1952 and then Langson, in July 1953.
+It was recreated on July 5, 1952.
+It fought at Tu Lê, in October 1952 and then Langson, in July 1953.

-The 6th para engaged Dien Bien Phu twice.
-On November 20, 1953, the 6th, parachuted during Operation Castor and then on March 16, 1954, the 6th targeted the landing zone in the middle of the Battle of Dien Bien Phu.
-Despite heroic acts of valor led, the 6e BPC disappeared again, and was accordingly reconstituted.
+The battalion fought at Dien Bien Phu.
+On November 20, 1953, it was part of the initial parachute entry during Operation Castor.
+On March 16, 1954, the 6th targeted the landing zone in the middle of the Battle of Dien Bien Phu.
+Despite heroic acts of valor, the battalion disappeared again, and was accordingly reconstituted.

 North Africa

 Reformed in Marrakech, French protectorate of Morocco, on 1 August 1955 and named 6th Colonial Parachute Regiment.
-Active in the French colonies of French protectorate of Tunisia, French protectorate of Morocco and, particularly, French Algeria during the Algerian War as a part of the 10th Parachute Division,.
+Active in the French colonies of French protectorate of Tunisia, French protectorate of Morocco and, particularly, French Algeria during the Algerian War as a part of the 10th Parachute Division.

 France

-The regiment leaves French Algeria on 6 July 1961 and regroups in Verdun.
-From January 1963 it was stationed in Mont-de-Marsan, the old instruction base for Colonial Parachute Brigade.
+The regiment left French Algeria on 6 July 1961 and went to Verdun.
+From January 1963 it was stationed in Mont-de-Marsan, the old instruction base for the Colonial Parachute Brigade.

 Lebanon

-The regiment partook in various peacekeeping missions in Lebanon on numerous yearly designated occasions within the UNIFIL first then integrated the corps of the Multinational Force in Lebanon during the Lebanese Civil War along with the 1st Parachute Chasseur Regiment, the 1st Parachute Hussard Regiment and the 31e Brigade which included the Operational Group of the Foreign Legion, the 1st Foreign Cavalry Regiment, the 2nd Foreign Infantry Regiment and the 17th Parachute Engineer Regiment.
+The regiment deployed multiple times to Lebanon.
+It served within the United Nations Interim Force in Lebanon (UNIFIL) and with the Multinational Force in Lebanon during the Lebanese Civil War.
+It served alongside the 1st Parachute Chasseur Regiment, the 1st Parachute Hussard Regiment and the 31e Brigade which included the Operational Group of the Foreign Legion, the 1st Foreign Cavalry Regiment, the 2nd Foreign Infantry Regiment and the 17th Parachute Engineer Regiment.

 The regiment was dissolved 30 June 1998.